Tianxia-Jia/mcgf/README.md

 (regime-switching) Markov chain Gaussian fields with covariance functions of the Gneiting class by simple kriging.
 Parameter estimation methods such as weighted least squares and maximum likelihood estimation are available.
-Below is an exmaple of simulating and estimation parameters for an MCGF.
+Below is an example of simulating and estimation parameters for an MCGF.

 ## Installation